-The Fund intends to declare and pay distributions annually.
-Distributions may not be paid if Fund (and/or Class) expenses exceed Fund income for the period.
-Different Classes of the Fund will generally distribute different dividend amounts.
-The Fund makes distributions of net realized capital gains (if any) annually.
-It also may be necessary, in order to qualify for favorable tax treatment and to avoid any Fund-level tax, for the Fund to make a special income and/or capital gains distribution at the end of the calendar year.
+Dividend Builder Fund expects to pay distributions monthly, Large-Cap Value Fund expects to pay distributions quarterly, and Growth Fund, Small-Cap Fund and Special Equities Fund expect to pay distributions annually.
+Distributions may not be paid if Fund (and Class) expenses exceed Fund income for the period.
+Different Classes of a Fund will generally distribute different amounts.
+Each Fund intends to distribute any net realized capital gains, if any, annually.
+It may also be necessary, in order to qualify for favorable tax treatment and to avoid any Fund-level tax, for each Fund to make a special income and/or capital gains distribution at the end of the calendar year.